guyb2022/python_basics/README.md

 # python_basics

-Many usfull function and commands
+Many useful functions and commands

 Some are basics and some advanced

 It is always updating, and growing.